patricoferris/vicuna/README.md

 # Vicuña 🦙
 ------

-**Note this is not supposed to be an fast, memory-optimised implementation of a ray-marching algorithm.
+**Note this is not supposed to be a fast, memory-optimised implementation of a ray-marching algorithm.
 Instead it was done for fun and educational purposes.
 There are lots of ways I know to make it better or faster, but that's not really the point at the moment.**

 The code generates a scene and places it in `image.ppm` with the following header: